 The NES provides that employees, other than casual employees, who receive a jury service summons, must be paid at their base rate of pay for up to a maximum of 10 days.
+However, under

-However, under Juries Act 1957 (WA), an employer is obligated to continue to pay employee wages for the entire period of jury service.
-Employers can then seek reimbursement from the Sheriff's Office.
+Juries Act 1957 (WA), an employer is obligated to continue to pay employee wages for the entire period of jury service, and casuals may be entitled to paid leave for jury service.
+Employers can seek reimbursement from the Sheriff's Office.